Ach, jak těžký žalářníka život jest: Dailbor (B. Smetana)

 Lara Bolton, piano

 Bass Benjamin Sieverding has launched a promising young career that touches upon over three centuries' worth of repertoire.
 He has gained notice for his "resonant, expressive bass" (StarTribune) and for a range of characterizations spanning from "wickedly charming" (l'étoile magazine) to "genuinely threatening" (Phindie).
 In the fall of 2021, Mr. Sieverding made his Tulsa Opera debut as Betto / cover Simone in Gianni Schicchi and his Omaha Symphony debut singing excerpts from Mozart Requiem.
 In the spring of 2022, he joined The Metropolitan Opera roster as Pit Singer - Bass 1 in Brett Dean’s Hamlet, makes his Northern Lights Music Festival debut as Sarastro in Die Zauberflöte and joined Intermountain Bozeman for The Montana Mikado.
-During the 2022-2023 season, Mr. Sieverding will return to Minnesota Opera for Edward Tulane, returns to the Metropolitan Opera to cover Boroff in Fedora, and Pistola in Falstaff, returns to Madison Opera as Bartolo in Le nozze di Figaro and returns to Glacier Symphony as Zuniga in Carmen.
+During the 2022-2023 season, Mr. Sieverding will return to Minnesota Opera for Edward Tulane, returns to the Metropolitan Opera to cover Boroff in Fedora and Pistola in Falstaff, returns to Madison Opera as Bartolo in Le nozze di Figaro, joins the Brno Philharmonic as a soloist in the Glagolitic Mass, and returns to Glacier Symphony as Zuniga in Carmen.

 In 2020, Mr. Sieverding was slated to return to Minnesota Opera to sing the roles of Bull and Neal in the world premiere of Edward Tulane, his Austin Opera debut as the Mandarin in Turandot, reprises the Dough’s Mate in Companionship with the Virginia Arts Festival, his Out of the Box Opera debut as Dr. Grenvil in La traviata and a return to Mill City Summer Opera as Sparafucile / Count Ceprano in Rigoletto (COVID19).